MicrosoftDocs/sql-docs/azure-sql/virtual-machines/linux/dh2i-high-availability-tutorial.md

 ## Test manual or automatic failover

 For the automatic failover test, you can go ahead and bring down the primary replica (power off the virtual machine from the Azure portal).
-This will replicate the sudden unavailability of the primary node.
+This test replicates the sudden unavailability of the primary node.
 The expected behavior is:
 - The cluster manager promotes one of the secondary replicas in the availability group to primary.
-- The failed primary replica automatically joins the cluster after it is back up.
+- The failed primary replica automatically joins the cluster after comes back up.
 The cluster manager promotes it to secondary replica.

 You could also perform a manual failover by following the below mentioned steps: